jayoung/Rtest_and_Rnotes/Rscripts/phylogenetics/ggtree_demo.md

     ## # A tibble: 13 × 4
     ##    taxon fake_height fake_phenotype fake_phenotype2
     ##    <chr>       <dbl> <chr>          <chr>
-    ##  1 A           130.  tail           fur
+    ##  1 A           101.  nose           fur
-    ##  2 B            72.7 teeth          scales
+    ##  2 B            93.4 tail           scales
-    ##  3 C           105.  nose           scales
+    ##  3 C           124.  nose           spikes
-    ##  4 D            82.2 tail           scales
+    ##  4 D            90.9 tail           scales
-    ##  5 E           128.  tail           scales
+    ##  5 E            94.4 teeth          spikes
-    ##  6 F           129.  nose           fur
+    ##  6 F            90.3 tail           scales
-    ##  7 G           119.  teeth          fur
+    ##  7 G            75.2 nose           spikes
-    ##  8 H           109.  nose           scales
+    ##  8 H            84.0 teeth          spikes
-    ##  9 I           121.  tail           scales
+    ##  9 I            83.8 teeth          spikes
-    ## 10 J           116.  tail           scales
+    ## 10 J            71.2 tail           fur
-    ## 11 K           129.  teeth          spikes
+    ## 11 K            46.2 nose           spikes
-    ## 12 L           131.  teeth          spikes
+    ## 12 L            95.6 nose           spikes
-    ## 13 M           141.  tail           spikes
+    ## 13 M            66.2 nose           spikes

 ## combine tree and tbl

-Associate information tbl with the tree - this creates a `treedata` object that contains the tree (access it using `nwk_tree_with_info@phylo`)
+We associate info tbl with the tree using `left_join` - this creates a single `treedata` object that contains info AND tree (we access the tree like this `nwk_tree_with_info@phylo`)

 Advice:
+- this joining process can be flaky - there’s not as much error-checking built-in as I’d like.
-- this joining can be flaky. - BEFORE you combine tree with info tbl: - manipulate tree to get as close to the final product as you can (e.g. reroot, subset, rotate clades) - manipulate tbl get as close to the final product as you can (e.g. join a bunch of info togeter) - CHECK taxon labels in tree and the tbl column you plan to join on match up OK - CHECK the taxon ID in the join column of tbl is UNIQUE - repeated values will cause trouble
+- BEFORE you combine tree with info tbl:
+- you should manipulate tree to get as close to the final product as you can (e.g. do any rerooting, subsetting, clade rotation, etc, BEFORE you left_join)
+- manipulate tbl get as close to the final product as you can (e.g. join a bunch of info together)
+- CHECK taxon labels in tree and the tbl column you plan to join on match up OK
+- CHECK the taxon ID in the join column of tbl is UNIQUE - repeated values will cause trouble

 ``` r